goelradha12/Java/README.md

 - Q9.
 Write a program to implement a thread using the Runnable interface.
 - Q10.
 Create two threads: one to print even numbers and another to print odd numbers up to 50.
 - Q11.
 Create a program to demonstrate thread synchronization for a banking application (deposit and withdraw).

+## Assignment 5
+- Q1.
+Write a program to implement inter-thread communication using wait() and notify() methods.
+*Applet*
+- Q2.
+Create a simple applet that displays “Welcome to Java Applet” using paint() method.
+- Q3.
+Create an applet that accepts name and age using <param> tag and displays them on the applet window.
+- Q4.
+Write an applet that draws a circle and fills it with a chosen color.
+*JDBC*
+- Q5.
+Write a JDBC program to connect with MySQL database and create a table students(id, name, marks).
+- Q6.
+Insert 5 records into the students table using JDBC PreparedStatement.
+- Q7.
+Retrieve and display all student records where marks > 80.
+- Q8.
+Update the name and marks of a student with a specific ID using JDBC.
+- Q10.
+Delete a student record from the table using user input via JDBC and show proper exception handling.
+- Q11.
+Student Marks Validation (Multiple Custom Exceptions)
+Problem:
+Design a program that takes student marks input (0–100).
+Throw NegativeMarksException if marks are negative and MarksOutOfRangeException if marks > 100.
+- Q12.
+JDBC Connection Error Handling
+Problem:
+Simulate a JDBC connection to a non-existent database or with wrong credentials and catch ClassNotFoundException and SQLException.
+Print detailed error messages to help the user debug.